deckhouse/deckhouse/docs/site/pages/stronghold/documentation/admin/EDITIONS.md

 permalink: en/stronghold/documentation/admin/editions.html
 ---

-The Deckhouse Virtualization Platform is available in Community Edition (CE) and Enterprise Edition (EE).
-DVP editions differ in their set of features and the level of available support.
+The Deckhouse Stronghold is available in Standart Edition (SE), Standart Edition Plus (SE+), Enterprise Edition (EE).
+Deckhouse Stronghold editions differ in their set of features and the level of available support.

 The table below provides brief a comparison of editions listing its main features and functions: